Nuitka/Nuitka/Developer_Manual.rst

 possible values in ``(1,2)``, which can be used to predict that the return value is always ``True``.

-The forth goal will therefore be that the "ValueFriendConstantList" knows that append changes ``a`` value, but it remains a list, and that the size increases by one.
+The fourth goal will therefore be that the "ValueFriendConstantList" knows that append changes ``a`` value, but it remains a list, and that the size increases by one.
 It should provide an other value friend "ValueFriendList" for "a" due to that.